Last updated on December 27, 2022

 Pearl Origin and Formation

-Pearls are organic gemstones formed within the soft tissue of living shelled molluscs such as mussels and oysters.
+Pearls are exquisite organic gemstones formed within the soft tissue of shelled molluscs, such as mussels and oysters.

-The name pearl comes from the Latin “perna”, meaning leg, thought to be due to the ham-leg shape of the bivalve mollusc.
-It is also noteworthy that the scientific name for the family of pear-bearing oysters is Margaritiferidae which comes from the Old Persian word for pearl, which, in turn, is the source of the English name Margaret.
+The name “pearl” derives from the Latin word “perna,” meaning leg, believed to be inspired by the ham-leg shape of these bivalve molluscs.
+It is fascinating to note that the scientific name for the family of oysters that produce pearls is Margaritiferidae, originating from the Old Persian word for pearl.
+Additionally, this word serves as the etymological root for the English name “Margaret.”

-Before pearls were cultured by man, they were harvested from the Persian Gulf, Sri Lankan waters, and freshwater sources in Europe and China.
-Later, pearls were discovered in South America.
-When natural pearls were almost depleted in the early 20th century, people developed ways to culture pearls, first in China and Japan, then all around the world.
+Before the advent of pearl cultivation techniques, pearls were sourced from diverse regions, including the Persian Gulf, Sri Lankan waters, and freshwater locations in Europe and China.
+Subsequently, pearls were discovered in South America.
+As natural pearls grew increasingly scarce in the early 20th century, innovative methods for pearl cultivation emerged, originating in China and Japan and eventually spreading worldwide.

-Natural gems also referred to as wild pearls, are very rare, expensive and typically small.
-Nowadays, natural sea pearls can be found in Japan, Central and South America, Australia, the Persian Gulf, the Gulf of Manaar, Madagascar, Myanmar (Burma), the Philippines and the South Pacific Islands.
-Natural river pearls are found in Asia, Europe and North America.
+Natural pearls, often referred to as wild pearls, possess an air of rarity, commanding high prices due to their limited availability and petite sizes.
+Today, natural sea pearls can be found in various locales, spanning Japan, Central and South America, Australia, the Persian Gulf, the Gulf of Manaar, Madagascar, Myanmar (Burma), the Philippines, and the South Pacific Islands.
+In addition, natural river pearls can be discovered in Asia, Europe, and North America.

-Cultured saltwater pearls come from Indonesia, the Philippines, Australia, China, Japan, French Polynesia and the South Pacific Islands, while cultured freshwater pearl sources include China and Japan.
+Cultured saltwater pearls are cultivated in regions like Indonesia, the Philippines, Australia, China, Japan, French Polynesia, and the South Pacific Islands.
+Similarly, cultured freshwater pearls originate from China and Japan, showcasing the ingenuity and artistry involved in pearl cultivation.

 Pearl Quality Factors